 Want to get fit at home?
 Get on your bike!

 If you want to ride indoors, you have two options: go to the gym or create your own indoor cycling setup at home.
-Given that going to the gym is somewhere between undesirable and outright impossible in 2020 – and likely to remain that way in 2021 – we think you'll find option 2 is more to your liking, sir or madam.
+Given that in 2021 going to the gym is not so popular or even possible in some places, we think you'll find option 2 is more to your liking, sir or madam.

 For indoor cycling fitness training at home you’ll either need a turbo trainer – which turns your regular bicycle into an indoor trainer – or a dedicated indoor training bike such as the next generation Wattbike Atom from our pals at Wattbike, now from just £45 per month!